 The bank has a strong presence in rural communities and focuses on financing farmers and small and medium-sized enterprises.

-New country in portfolio
+A new country in the portfolio

 Senior Investment Officer Altynai Valikhanova: “ACBA Bank plays an important role in contributing to the socio-economic development of Armenia, especially in the rural areas.
-Armenian people have strong spirit of entrepreneurship and our loan will enable ACBA Bank to further unlock people’s potential.”
+Armenian people have a strong spirit of entrepreneurship and our loan will enable ACBA Bank to further unlock people’s potential.”